 All employees are responsible for wearing ID badges and it must be verified that the person getting the vaccine is eligible as a Jefferson employee, student or volunteer.
 In addition, UHS will be using a hand held computer to scan the barcode on the ID badge.
 This device assists us with tracking and was very helpful in the success of last year’s flu tracking and compliance.

-Non-compliant employees will be placed on unpaid leave as of December 2nd.
+Non-compliant employees will be placed on unpaid leave as of December 1st.
 Non-compliance after 2 weeks will result in termination in accordance with the Influenza Vaccination Policy #200.82.

 We strongly encourage departments to set an earlier departmental deadline to assist with planning and to ensure timely compliance.
 A recommended target date for 100% compliance is November 15th.

 TJUH updated the Influenza Vaccination Policy #200.82 in 2010 and announced in September 2010 to all employees that the policy would mandate vaccination beginning with the 2011-2012 season.
-This is the 3rd year of mandatory vaccination.

 Direct care provider – all healthcare personnel including all paid and unpaid persons working in healthcare settings who have the potential for exposure to patients with influenza, infectious materials, including body substances, contaminated medical supplies and equipment, or contaminated environmental surfaces.
-This category includes, but is not limited to physicians, nurses, nursing assistants, therapists, technicians, emergency medical service personnel, dental personnel, pharmacists, laboratory personnel, autopsy personnel, students, contractual staff not employed by Jefferson and persons, i.e. clerical, dietary, housekeeping, maintenance, not directly involved in patient care, but potentially exposed to infectious agents that can be transmitted to and from healthcare personnel."
+This category includes, but is not limited to physicians, nurses, nursing assistants, therapists, technicians, emergency medical service personnel, dental personnel, pharmacists, laboratory personnel, autopsy personnel, students, contractual staff not employed by Jefferson and persons, i.e. clerical, dietary, housekeeping, maintenance, not directly involved in patient care, but potentially exposed to infectious agents that can be transmitted to and from healthcare personnel.

 No. Contract employees are expected to provide documentation of an annual influenza vaccination to their host department.
 Vaccination is not provided by UHS.
 HCIR’s are expected to provide documentation of their vaccination to RepTrax or they will risk restriction from the clinical areas.
 The original paperwork from the physician’s office or the pharmacy must be submitted.
 The documentation must include the manufacturer, lot number, expiration date and a signature of the vaccinator in order to be accepted.

-Non-compliant employees will be placed on an unpaid suspension as of December 2nd and face termination in two weeks if still non-compliant.
+Non-compliant employees will be placed on an unpaid suspension as of November 15th and face termination in two weeks if still non-compliant.